 - a.
 Coordinate with House League Coordinators on season schedules. - b.
-Create teams and roster players and coaches into the digital scheduling program (RAMP). - c.
-Enter all REP and house league practices and games into a digital scheduling program (RAMP). - d.
+Create teams and roster players and coaches into the digital scheduling program (RAMP) for both house league and provincial teams. - c.
+Enter all house league and provincial team practices and games into the digital scheduling program (RAMP).

+d.
 Assist with tournament scheduling.